 |Operating system||Download Page|

-I hope this article helped you learn about headless servers and why we can need not play games on them.
+I hope this article helped you learn about headless servers and why we need not play games on them.
 If you ever want to host your own website, or other software, learn to play with Docker containers.
-We have explained docker in this article to quickly start with Docker.
+We have explained docker in this article to start with Docker quickly.
 If you have any questions regarding headless servers or docker, let me know in the comment section below or join our Discord server and Telegram community.